-This management discussion and analysis ("MD&A"), dated February 13th, 2012, provides a review of the financial position and results of operations of Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company").
-This MD&A reviews the business of Almonty and discusses the Company's financial results for the three month period ended December 31, 2011.
-It should be read in conjunction with the unaudited consolidated financial statements and notes thereto of the Company for the three month period ended December 31, 2011.
+This management discussion and analysis ("MD&A"), dated April 30, 2012, provides a review of the financial position and results of operations of Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company").
+This MD&A reviews the business of Almonty and discusses the Company's financial results for the three and six month periods ended March 31, 2012.
+It should be read in conjunction with the unaudited consolidated interim financial statements and notes thereto of the Company for the three and six month periods ended March 31, 2012.

 The Company's management is responsible for the preparation of the consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process the Board of Directors has created an audit committee (the "Audit Committee").
 The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the financial statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board of Directors approved the unaudited consolidated financial statements for the three month period ended December 31, 2011 and this MD&A on February 13th, 2012.
+Following the recommendation of the Audit Committee, the Board of Directors approved the unaudited consolidated interim financial statements for the three and six month periods ended March 31, 2012 and this MD&A on April 30, 2012.

-The unaudited consolidated financial statements of the Company for the three month period ended December 31, 2011 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The unaudited consolidated interim financial statements of the Company for the three and six month periods ended March 31, 2012 have been prepared in accordance with International Financial Reporting Standards ("IFRS").

 All currency figures in this MD&A appear in thousands of Canadian dollars unless otherwise stated.